matt-ross16/CheckMyLinks/README.md

     python checkMyURL.py --parse_file <your file here>

+And if it's a file you want checked for working links and save the results for later viewing use the
+--save_file option:

+    python checkMyURL.py --save_file <your file here>

 ## Features
 Based on the link that is passed to the program, either a GOOD,